 - Contact phone number.

 Please do not contact the Court or send in your copy of the signed ticket once your online request is submitted.
-You will receive an e-mail confirmation that your request has been received.
-If you do not receive the confirmation within two business days, contact the Court to schedule your hearing.

 Please note the following:

 Formal hearings cannot be requested online and must be scheduled by contacting the Traffic Division at (734) 671-0201.